- You do not have any products in your shopping cart yet.

 - Let the surface dry well for several hours, ideally overnight.

-How Do You Properly Care for a Lacquered Solid Wood Table?
+How to Properly Care for a Lacquered Solid Wood Table?

-A lacquered surface is very easy to care for in everyday life if you observe these points:
+A lacquered surface is very easy to care for in daily life if you observe these points:

 - Use a soft, slightly damp cloth for cleaning.